asserj5/ABCDLV_DSA_24/README.md

 A Graphical user interface (GUI) is used to provide a user friendly way to interact with  the data.
 Functions used to achieve the required operations are listed below.
 Modules
-CreateBookEntry_1
+CreateBookEntry_1,
-LinkedListNode
+LinkedListNode,
-LinkedListSorting
+LinkedListSorting,
-MainPhonebookUI_1
+MainPhonebookUI_1,
-PhoneBookMain
+PhoneBookMain,
-ReadWriteFile_1
+ReadWriteFile_1,
-SearchContact
+SearchContact,
-UpdateScreen_1
+UpdateScreen_1,

-Operations
+Operations,
-Insert / Create Function -
+Insert / Create Function ,
-Search - Based on the linear search algoritm
+Search - Based on the linear search algorithm,
-Delete -
+Delete ,
-Update-
+Update,

 A pseudocode and flowchart are provided to interpret how the code(java) works.